-The E.ON Energy Research Center (E.ON ERC) is proud to own an excellent research infrastructure which is hosted in the lab space divided in 1.000 m2 in our experimental hall, 650 m2 in our main building and 50 m2 in the SENSE building.
-The experimental hall offers a wide range of capabilities for experimental work in the areas of heating and air-conditioning systems, generation and storage systems, energy concepts for buildings and communities as well as room airflows.
-The lab space in the main building hosts several infrastructures: a comfort room with the aspects of thermal comfort, air quality and acoustics and a lab for variable test benches; a lab with the real-time simulation infrastructure, along with communication and automation equipment; a lab with high-quality technical equipment for measuring a variety of rock physical properties and geophysical parameters in the field and in boreholes.
-The SENSE building offers the Smart Energy Lab which is currently being built and it will host computing facilities, work places for electronics development, a visualization system for City District Energy Systems as well as components of the FI-lab cloud system aiming at providing a test bed for cloud-based Energy Services for Smart Cities.
+The E.ON Energy Research Center team ownds excellent research infrastructure which is hosted in the lab space divided in two experimental halls, the Main Building and in the SENSE building.
+The experimental halls offer a wide range of capabilities for experimental work in the areas of heating and air-conditioning systems, generation and storage systems, energy concepts for buildings and communities as well as room airflows.
+The lab space in the Main Building hosts several infrastructures: a comfort room with the aspects of thermal comfort, air quality and acoustics and a lab for variable test benches; a lab with a real-time simulation infrastructure, along with communication and automation equipment; a lab with high-quality technical equipment for measuring a variety of rock physical properties and geophysical parameters in the field and in boreholes.
+The SENSE building offers the Smart Energy Lab with computing facilities, work places for electronics development, a visualization system for City District Energy Systems as well as components of the FI-lab cloud system aiming at providing a test bed for cloud-based Energy Services for Smart Cities.

 Apart from the facilities in the direct vicinity of the E.ON ERC, the Energy Storage Group maintains an extensive test- and analysis facility in the eastern part of Aachen.
 There is a wide range of test setups ranging from about 500 programmable electric test benches for battery cells, to high power test stands for battery packs to a HIL-setup for PV-storage-systems to thermographic instrumentation and a shock and vibration test bench.

 Constructing energy efficient buildings and ensuring the thermal comfort of the occupants is a hard task to be fulfilled by architects and engineers.
-A common solution for this task is to insulate the surrounding walls and windows very strong.
+A common solution for this task is to very strongly insulate the surrounding walls and windows.
 For office buildings this strong insulation shifts the annual energy consumption from heating and cooling energy.

 Therefore the energy concept of the E.ON ERC Main Building reduces the energy demand for heating and cooling with a responsible insulation.
 This is achieved by highly integrated and complex energy generation, conservation, distribution and benefit transfer.
 More